DA Jackie Lacey Blames Everyone Else For Why It Took So Long To Charge Ed Buck

-Los Angeles District Attorney Jackie Lacey is being slammed for taking so long to prosecute Ed Buck.
-The wealthy democratic donor had two Black men die in his West Hollywood, California, home within 18 months and another unidentified 37-year-old man overdosed on Sept.
-11 but survived.
-There are reportedly at least 10 other victims.
+Los Angeles District Attorney Jackie Lacey is being slammed for taking so long to prosecute Ed Buck, the wealthy Democratic donor who had two Black men die from apparent drug overdoses within 18 months of each other at his home in West Hollywood, California.
+An unidentified 37-year-old man also overdosed in Buck’s home in September, but he survived.

-Lacey is now blaming everyone else for why Buck was allowed to run the streets.

 See Also: Second Black Man Dies In Democratic Donor’s Home

-There was a reportedly an “inadmissible search and seizure,” which, according to Lacey “presented a challenge.”
+There was reportedly an “inadmissible search and seizure,” which, according to Lacey “presented a challenge.”

 The Los Angeles County Sheriff’s Department declined to comment.